The EU mobility package – important regulations and updates

 ❯ Regulation 1024/2012 (Administrative cooperation with the help of the Internal Market Information System)

-Some regulations of the mobility package already apply.
-Here you can find information on the currently valid regulations.
+Some regulations of the mobility package are already in force.
+Here you will find information on the current regulations.

 Legislative basis